Mattress

-A mattress is a large, usually rectangular pad for supporting a lying person.
+A mattress is a large, usually rectangular pad for supporting a person lying down, especially for sleeping.
 It is designed to be used as a bed, or on a bed frame as part of a bed.
 Mattresses may consist of a quilted or similarly fastened case, usually of heavy cloth, containing materials such as hair, straw, cotton, foam rubber, or a framework of metal springs.
 Mattresses may also be filled with air or water.

 Mattresses are usually placed on top of a bed base which may be solid, as in the case of a platform bed, or elastic, such as an upholstered wood and wire box spring or a slatted foundation.
 Popular in Europe, a divan incorporates both mattress and foundation in a single upholstered, footed unit.
 Divans have at least one innerspring layer as well as cushioning materials.
 They may be supplied with a secondary mattress or a removable "topper".
 Mattresses may also be filled with air or water, or a variety of natural fibers, such as in futons.
 Kapok is a common mattress material in Southeast Asia, and coir in South Asia.